Passion for spice cake since more than 150 years

-The mill was running well and just before the First World War the small factory was alreadu equipped with a steam engine, a first sign of our commitment to innovation, something that we still embrace today.
-The Borms family bought land to expand the factory and the mill got a function as a warehouse.
+The mill was running well and just before the First World War the small factory was already equipped with a steam engine, a first sign of our commitment to innovation, something that we still embrace today.
+The Borms family bought land to expand the factory and the mill became a warehouse.

 Almost the entire company was burned down s in 1915 and in the company’s garden people were even shot during this dark period.
 The mill was still standing, but was completely burned out and after the First World War almost nothing remained, except for the two horses that stood in the fields behind the factory.

 The devastation was ernormous.
 What should the family do?
 How should the company continue?

 In times of need, you get to know your real friends.
 Help came from Wieze, where the famous chocolate factory Callebaut was located.
 They spontaneously put carts at our disposal and so ensured that work could continue.

 The two horses were put to work and from that moment on Jozef Borms decided to focus on the wholesale of bakery ingredients.

 In gratitude for the solidarity after the destruction in World War I, the Borms family also started to invest in Callebaut’s chocolate company.
 One of the brothers, Clement Borms, even started working for the Callebaut factory.